The Child Tax Credit for Expats: Are You Eligible?

 We know that American parents living abroad may be eligible for at least the standard Child Tax Credit.
 But what if your children are living abroad instead of you?

-Well, for a child to qualify, you must be able to claim them as a dependent.
+For a child to qualify, you must be able to claim them as a dependent.
 Among other factors, this requires that:

-- They are a close relative, such as a son, daughter, stepchild, foster child, grandchild, sibling, niece, or nephew
+- They are a close relative, such as a son, daughter, stepchild, foster child, grandchild, sibling, niece, or nephew.

-- They lived with you for more than half of the year
+- They lived with you for more than half of the year.

-- They provided less than half of their own support
+- They provided less than half of their own support.

 If these are true for your child living abroad, you may be able to claim a Child Tax Credit on their behalf.
 Otherwise, it won’t be an option for you.